This post was originally published March 2017 and was recharged for optimal value in December 2020.

-You likely have a bank of hundreds of pieces of content that no longer see the light of day.
+You likely have a whole lot of pieces of content that no longer get any views.
 That shouldn’t be something you accept.
-Use these tips to refresh and reuse the content you already have.
+Use these tips to reuse and recharge the content you already have.

 A new angle, language refresh, and perspective update might be just what that piece needed to become a hit.

-Maybe you have a great post that contains more information than one post needs to.
-Or maybe your post just scratched the surface of a topic you want to cover more in depth.
+Maybe you have a great post that could be broken into a couple of smaller posts or pretty social media posts.
+Or maybe your post just scratched the surface of a topic you want to cover in-depth.

-To update this old content, it may be best to convert the post into a series.
+To update some content areas, it may be best to convert the post into a series.
 This can easily be used for a daily email campaign or daily social posts.
 This format lends itself to giving your customers a lot of value in an easy-to-digest package.

-Every year, HiP makes a reader’s choice list for the year.
-It includes all of the most popular posts from that year, creating more traffic for those posts.
+The HIPBlog team has been making a reader’s choice list blog post for the year.
+It includes all the most popular posts from that year, creating more traffic for those posts.

-That’s why compilation posts are so helpful.
-You can curate the best of your own posts to fit into a theme and this new content will have the side benefit of driving more traffic back to those old posts.
+Compilation posts are helpful for categorizing your offerings.
+You can curate the selections of your best posts to fit into a theme and this new content will have the side benefit of driving more traffic back to those old posts.
 Additionally, when you compile similar posts, readers are likely to read more than a single post in a sitting.

 When you look to revive old content, consider giving it a new life in a different medium.
 Create that video using the same angle as the blog post.
 Or create an infographic from a blog post that had a ton of original research.